airbnb/css/javascript.md

-Why?
+>❓Why?
 This is an additional tool to assist in situations where the programmer would be unsure if a variable might ever change.
 UPPERCASE\_VARIABLES are letting the programmer know that they can trust the variable (and its properties) not to change.